 3) For Android 4.2 or newer: Enter "Settings" < Click "About Phone" < Tap "Build number" for several times until getting a note "You are under developer mode" < Back to "Settings" < Click "Developer options" < Check "USB debugging".

 After you finish the USB debugging, you can go to your device screen to tap the "Allow" option.
 Then, the parameter information of your device, including phone model, system version and storage space size will be shown in the main interface.

 Step 2: Preview and select the apps you want to backup

-The Android Assistant will scan the connected Android device and display all Android files in categories like Photos, Videos, Music, Contacts, SMS, Apps, etc. Just open "Apps" tab and preview contained applications on your Android in details.
-Then, select those you want to backup on your computer.
+The Android Assistant will scan the connected Android device and display all Android files in categories like Photos, Videos, Music, Contacts, SMS, Apps, etc. Just open "Apps" tab and preview the contained applications on your Android in detail.
+Then, select those you want to back up on your computer.

 Step 3: Back up Android apps on computer